MKiKiUser/Reactpart2/Readme.md

-About react hooks and how to create own hook
+About react hooks and how to create own hook.